 hikes, long walks, bike rides and so on.
 These should be not be used as a first option if you believe your dog to be unwell.

-- Vet's Best Aspirin-Free Aches & Pains for dogs helps to quickly relieve temporary discomfort due to regular exercise and normal daily activity
+- QUICK RELIEF - Vet's Best Aspirin Free Aches & Pains Dog Supplements helps quickly relieve temporary discomfort caused by regular exercise and normal daily activity.

 Some users of these chewable tablets have reported some dog’s may not gobble them up straight away so you can break them down and spread over their food or jam them in to a chunk of wet food.

 If you have a larger breed of dog who may be suffering from joint paint then a joint supplement may be a better alternative.